Abnaxos/markdown-doclet/README.md

 Pegdown Doclet
 ==============

-A Doclet that allows the use of Markdown in JavaDoc comments.
+A Doclet that allows the use of Markdown and [PlantUML](http://plantuml.sourceforge.net/) in JavaDoc comments.
 It uses [Pegdown](http://www.pegdown.org/) as Markdown processor.
 It's a simple preprocessor to the standard Doclet: It processes all JavaDoc comments in the documentation tree and then forwards the result to the standard Doclet.

 This Doclet is released under the [Apache License 2.0](http://www.apache.org/licenses/LICENSE-2.0.html).